We can support you at an inquest concerning a family member who has died

 Inquests are separate to and not like more formal Court proceedings, but having an experienced lawyer present can help families get answers to outstanding questions they may have.
 If you have lost a family member and there is an inquest into their death, it is important that your views are heard and that there is an appropriate inquiry.

-It is important that you contact one of Moore Barlow’s specialist solicitors as soon as possible, if you believe that a loved one has died as a result of clinical negligence.
+It is important that you contact one of Moore Barlow’s specialist solicitors as soon as possible, if you believe that a loved one has died as a result of medical negligence.
 The sooner you contact us, we can attempt to help you claim some form of compensation and help you and your family.
-Please contact Anne Cassidy at Moore Barlow if you or a loved one has been affected by clinical negligence and would like to claim compensation, or need representation in court.
+Please contact Anne Cassidy at Moore Barlow if you or a loved one has been affected by medical negligence and would like to claim compensation, or need representation in court.

 We have offices in London, Southampton, Woking, Richmond, Lymington and Guildford.
 We deal with clients throughout the country and we will visit you at your home, hospital or rehabilitation unit.